 Alex Steadman, 2019/20 Women's B Squad Captain

-The Men’s C team just had the first 2-win-season in the history of C teams, and that’s a powerful thing.
+The Mixed C team is a new concept this year, providing a vital step in the development pathway and also promoting club cohesion; that’s a powerful thing.
 As a team made up of mostly new players, we have a tradition of playing the sport with the greatest of spirits, and we are proud of our resilience in games.

-The squad trains once a week with the objective of developing players into well-rounded and important pieces in a high level volleyball team.
+The squad trains twice a week with the objective of developing players into well-rounded and important pieces in a high level volleyball team.
 We are coached by our finest first team members, who are excellent at refining volleyball moves and maximising player potential.
-Also, in addition to playing in the BUCS league, the Cs have the opportunity of playing in the local BDVA league.
+Also, the Cs have the opportunity of playing in the local BDVA league.
 This means that there is plenty of game time for players to pick up game sense that comes only with experience.

 We also happen to have the best chant in the volleyball club.
 This chant has carried the team through highs and lows on the court, and has never failed to lift spirits on the dance floor.
 Every Wednesday night, the team gathers for a drink or two before joining the rest of the club for various social events organized by our amazing social secs.